rasmusthorsson/mfpg/resources/dsl_files/DSL_guide.md

 ### Attributes
-An Attribute represents some physical aspect of a note, for example consider that for a bowed string instrument a note can only be played by pressing one of four fingers on a string or in the case of an open string, pressing no finger on a string.
+An Attribute represents some physical aspect of a note, for example consider that for a bowed string instrument a note can only be played by pressing one of four fingers on a string or in the case of an open string, pressing no finger on a string and then bowing that string.
 Thus Finger could be an Attribute with 5 different values (0-4).
+Another example Attribute could be the physical distance between the note being played and the bridge.
+Generally
-Another example Attribute could be the distance between the note being played and the bridge.
-Generally, notes can be played in more than one way, Attributes are used to specify the different physical ways of playing notes, one note will correspond to multiple different Attribute value combinations, but every note will have the same Attributes.
+a note can be played in more than one way, Attributes are used to specify the different physical ways of playing notes, one note can correspond to multiple different Attribute value combinations, but every note will have the same Attributes.
 In the above first example the same note can use different fingers depending on what string it is played on, but every way to play that note will use some finger (0-4).

-The Attributes part defines what __variables__ may be used in later part.
+The Attributes part defines what Attributes may be referred to in later parts.
 If an Attribute is not defined in the Attributes part, that Attribute can not be used in the Actions or Dependencies parts.
-The Attributes themselves will correspond to some value when the program is executed and, while these values will not need to be defined for each note in this part, the types of the values must be defined for each Attribute here.
+Each Attribute will correspond to some value when the program is executed and the types of those values must be defined for each Attribute here (Here we are not defining what the values are, just what type they have).
 For example, consider a configuration with three Attributes; String, Hand Position, and Finger.
 Then also consider a note, say __As_3__ on a violin.
 This __As_3__ note can be played in two ways (as defined by our attributes!):